Monday 16 December 1940

 U-761 laid down.

-Italian Military: General Giovanni Messe forms the Special Army Corps of Italian 11th Army.
+Italian Military: General Giovanni Messe forms the Special Army Corps of the Italian 11th Army.

-US Military: Heavy cruiser USS Louisville continues its extended "Show the Flag" mission in Latin America, departing from Rio de Janeiro for Bahia, Brazil.
+US Military: Heavy cruiser USS Louisville continues an extended "Show the Flag" mission in Latin America, departing from Rio de Janeiro for Bahia, Brazil.